Jerry Murad's Harmonicats: Bob Herndon

+Stagg McMann

+Hugh "Stagg" or "Pud" McMann briefly toured with the Harmonicats 1967 to 1969.
+Stagg, being an expert harmonicist, played both Harmonetta and 2nd chromatic for the quartet during this time.
+Stagg played the Harmonetta solo on "Parisienne Fantaisie" during the group's tour in Canada.
+As a side note, Pud was also in a harmonica duet during World War II, known also simply as, "The Harmonicats".

 John Thompson

-John Thompson joined The Harmonicats in 1951 on bass harmonica, but lasted a very short time due to conflicts.
+Johnny Thompson joined The Harmonicats in 1951 on bass harmonica, but left in 1957 to start his own group, The Harmonica Jazz Quartet, also following a near fatal accident involving himself, Murad, and a car collision that lead to the car catching fire.

+Greg Lewis

+While Don Les was recovering from eye surgery, Greg Lewis very briefly filled in for Don in January and February 1952, while the Harmonicats were on tour in Canada.

 Dick Gardner

 Dick Gardner (bass harmonica) took over for Don Les in 1970 and remained with the Cats for over 20 years.
+Gardner was the last member of the group that was with the group over a decade.

 Bob Bauer

-Bob Bauer (chord harmonica) took over for George Miklas in 1985 and after Al Fiore left the group He remained many years.
+Bob Bauer (chord harmonica) took over for George Miklas in 1985 and after Al Fiore left the group.
+Bob started out as a chord player for his own group, the Harmonikings (sometimes written as the Harmoni-kings) and later Paul Baron's Harmonica Rascals.

 George Miklas

 George Miklas was originally a chord player for the group before leaving the group and returning later to play bass with the group.

 Al Data

-Al Data played chord with the group in its final days, until Jerry's death in 1996.
+Al Data played chord with the group in its final days, until Murad's death in 1996.